samsoncr/NLP-Twitter-Sentiment-Analysis-Project/README.md

 Follow the same instructions for downloading the cleaned data set file called Cleaned_Sentiment140_Data.csv.

 We recommend using Google Colab to run the code.
 To do so, go to google drive at drive.google.com.
-From your downloads, upload the two files: VectorizationAndCNN.ipynb, and Cleaned_Sentiment140_Data.csv.
+From your downloads on your locall machine, upload the two files, VectorizationAndCNN.ipynb and Cleaned_Sentiment140_Data.csv, to your google drive.

 We will also need the glove.twitter.27B.200d.txt file.
 This file is too big to download, however, so copy the link to it from Charles’ Google Drive.